top of page

 While there are lenses going for under $100, those are rare.
 There are stock progressive lenses that are pre-made with common prescriptions, and are simply cut to fit the frame - just like how we can cut single vision lenses on the spot so customers are able to collect their glasses within a short period of time.
 Some of these stock progressive lenses do not come with astigmatism, and they have limited parameters.
 Of course, these are not customisable.

 A decent pair of progressive lenses should cost about $200 and up.
 This should include the multicoating, which gives you the anti-reflective (AR) coating as well as the ultra-violet (UV) blocking feature.
+Add on a frame and you should be paying in the high $200 to mid $300 range.

 Branded lenses typically start from $350 for the budget range, all the way up to $2000 for the most individualised range with add-ons.